15 deaths, 55 hospitalized since yesterday in Wisconsin due to COVID-19

 (App users, see the daily reports and charts HERE.)

-DHS reported 15 new deaths, keeping the total at 1,183 people (1.4 percent of positive cases) killed by the disease.
+DHS reported four new deaths, raising the total to 1,197 people (1.4 percent of positive cases).

 DHS now has a county-level dashboard to assess the COVID-19 activity level in counties and Healthcare Emergency Readiness Coalition regions that measure what DHS calls the burden in each county.
 View the dashboard HERE.